anishpc/tech-obsidian/spring-core/Beans.md

     // there is no bean with name `simpleBean`
     ```

--   Rule of thumb :
+#### Rule of thumb
 - Consider specifying the name with the annotation whenever other components may be making explicit references to it.
 - Auto-generated names are adequate whenever the container is responsible for wiring.
--   Custom name :
+#### Custom name
 - Create custom class which implements `BeanNameGenerator` and include a no-arg constructor
-    -   Configure the custom as follows:
+- Configure the custom as follows

     ```java
     @Configuration